azminewasi/azminewasi/README.md

 ---
 ## [**About**](https://azminewasi.github.io/index.html) :
-- An aspiring AI researcher and engineering student, exploring **Graph Neural Networks (GNNs) in Bio-Medical AI**, mainly focusing on **neuro, therapeutic, and molecular ML** domains (AI4Science).
-Along with GNN, my other research interests include **AI for Science, Human-Centered AI (HCI, HAI) with NLP** for interdisciplinary works.
+- An aspiring AI researcher and engineering student, exploring **AI4Science, Biomedical AI, Graph Neural Networks (GNNs), AI Agents and Reasoning**, with an emphasis on **structural biology, therapeutic, clinical, and molecular ML** domains.
+Along with GNN, my other research interests include **interdisciplinary** research in **AI agents** and Human-Centered AI (HCI, HAI) with NLP (Multilinguality, Bias and Fairness).
 - **I am looking forward to pursue a PhD in Spring/Fall 2026 to continue research** and looking for potential options.
-- Currently, I'm working with [Riashat Islam](https://riashat.github.io/) at Mila Quebec on Agentic AI and Generative AI, and computational biology - molecular ML.
-Previously, I worked with [Prof. Dong-Kyu Chae](http://dilab.hanyang.ac.kr/) at Hanyang University for 2 years on GNNs, Medical AI, and HCI-HAI.
-Additionally, I founded [CIOL](https://ciol-sust.github.io/) to mentor young researchers and bridge the gap between Industrial Engineering and AI.
-Here, I collaborate with [Prof. Mahathir M Bappy](https://www.linkedin.com/in/mahathir-mohammad-bappy-b122a978) (Louisiana State Uni.) and [Prof. Manjurul Ahsan](https://scholar.google.com/citations?user=fvWTiS8AAAAJ&hl=en) (Uni. of Oklahoma) on GNNs, Digital Twins, AI4Science, PINNs, and Medical AI applications; and guide young researchers.
-I am also a Contributor in Cohere for AI Aommunity and regularly work on Cohere projects.
-I work as Research Scientist at HerWILL, too.
+- I'm collaborating with [Riashat Islam](https://riashat.github.io/) (Microsoft Research) on molecular ML, generative AI, and reasoning, and with [Prof. Alshehri](https://www.ai4chemia.org/about) (KSU) on health informatics, GNNs, AI Agents, and GenAI as a visiting researcher.
+Previously, I have worked with [Prof. Chae (HYU)](http://dilab.hanyang.ac.kr/) on GNNs, Drug Discovery, and NLP-HCI-HAI, and [Prof. Min Xu (CMU)](https://www.cmu.edu/) on biomolecules.
+- I also collaborate actively with researchers from Cohere Labs (formerly, Cohere for AI) and Harvard University.
+I'm a dedicated participant in [HTGAA 2025 (MIT Media Lab)](https://azminewasi.notion.site/HTGAA-Azmine-Toushik-Wasi-1954d7794a988030930fdc70b988f33e) with regular assignments and final projects (protein engineering).
+- In [CIOL](https://ciol-researchlab.github.io/), I collaborate with [Prof. AMM Mukaddes (SUST)](https://scholar.google.com/citations?user=HOOJPRYAAAAJ&hl=en), [Prof. Ahsan (OU)](https://scholar.google.com/citations?user=fvWTiS8AAAAJ&hl=en), and [Prof. Bappy (LSU)](https://www.linkedin.com/in/mahathir-mohammad-bappy-b122a978) on GNNs, AI Agents, and digital twins for industrial and medical applications.
 I'm also the **3rd [Kaggle](https://www.kaggle.com/azminetoushikwasi/) Grandmaster** of BD.
-- My works has been published in prestigious venues such as **ICLR, WWW, COLING, DASFAA, CSCW, ACCV'24**, Workshops of **NeurIPS, AAAI, ICML, ACL and CHI**, with ongoing reviews in some others.
+- My works has been published in prestigious venues such as **ICLR, WWW, COLING, DASFAA, ACCV, CSCW**, Workshops of **NeurIPS, AAAI, ICML, ACL and CHI**, with ongoing reviews in some others.
 - Outside research, I have work experience in **AI-integrated IT Automation, Project - Product Management and Analytics** roles.
 - Passionate about **learning new things, sharing my knowledge, improving myself regularly, experimenting with acquired skills and challenging my capabilities**.
 Building all-in-one free AI/ML resources collection [here](https://github.com/azminewasi/online-ml-university).